-With our Welsh lessons for Sports you will learn "Sports" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Sentences about sports you do.
+With our Welsh lessons you will learn the topic "Sports" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 sentences about sports you do.

 |1||Dw i'n gyrru beic.||I cycle.|

 |2||Dw i'n marchogaeth.||I go horse riding.|